harleydutton/tabula-rasa/tabula-rasa/meta/rejected/money and items/Purchases.md

 Purchasing power gets you purchases.
-In game, purchases are represented using the setting's currency.
-In Sequoia, the example setting, fists of amber and shards of aether are equivalent to minor and major purchases respectively.
+In game, purchases are represented using the world's currency.
+In Sequoia, the example world, fists of amber and shards of aether are equivalent to minor and major purchases respectively.
 In Sequoia, you could spend a fist of amber to buy a bottle of booze.

 <!--I think this is supposed to be quoted from sequoia-->
 > ### Currency